NT Scan Do’s and Don’ts: How to Prepare for Best Results

 Ignoring Preparation Guidelines

-- Hydration: Drink plenty of water before your appointment; it improves image quality.
+1. Hydration: Drink plenty of water before your scan to improve image quality.

-- Fasting: Avoid eating for several hours prior, as food can interfere with measurements.
+2. Fasting: Avoid eating for several hours prior, since food can interfere with measurements.

-- Medication: Consult your healthcare provider about any medications you’re taking; some may need to be paused.
+3. Medication: Check with your healthcare provider about any medications you’re taking.
+Some may need to be paused.

 Skipping Medical History